Are S&P 500 CFD fees low at TradeStation Global as of October 2023?

-We have good news!
-S&P 500 CFD fees are low at eToro compared to other brokers we have reviewed.
+Not quite.
+S&P 500 CFD fees are average at TradeStation Global compared to other brokers we have reviewed.

 - CFD fees are made up of spreads, commissions and financing rates.

 - Depending on how long you want to hold your position, you should consider if spreads or financing rates are more important costs for you.

 - Keep in mind that your initial position will be reduced by the spread once you enter a trade.

 If you want to find a broker that charges less for your CFD trade, check what better options are out there: find CFD brokers with lower fees by using our Find My Broker tool!

 We have also put together a list of the best CFD brokers out there, check out our top recommendations on the best CFD brokers for 2023!

 CFDs, or contracts for difference, are financial contracts that allow you to speculate on the price movements of underlying assets, such as commodities, indexes, currencies.
 If you need a recap, we have put together the key information about CFDs here.